polca/premise/README.md

 Note that logs of:
 * deleted and created electricity markets
-* changes in efficiencies for each power plant are created in the `data/logs/` directory as MS Excel files, within rmnd_lca working directory.
+* changes in efficiencies for each power plant are created in the `data/logs/` directory as MS Excel files, within premise working directory.

 #### Cement (not available yet)